-- 11. Defendant Internet Stores share numerous unique identifiers, such as design elements and similarities of the unauthorized products offered for sale, establishing a logical relationship between Defendants, and suggesting that Defendants' illegal operations arise out of the same transaction, occurrence, or series of transactions or occurrences.
-Defendants attempt to avoid liability by going to great lengths to conceal both their identities and the full scope and interworking of their illegal operation. - Plaintiff is forced to file this action to combat Defendants' ongoing infringement of Plaintiff's Copyrights.
-Plaintiff has been and continues to be irreparably damaged through loss of control and exclusivity over the creative content of its valuable copyrights, loss of sales, and consumer confusion as a result of Defendants' actions and is thus seeking injunctive and monetary relief.
+- 10. In an effort to illegally and deceptively profit from the Copyrights, Defendants created online marketplace accounts and online stores (referred herein as "Defendant Internet Stores" or "Seller Aliases"), intentionally designed in look, feeling, and suggestion to give the impression to consumers that they are legitimate websites selling products manufactured by or authorized by with Defendants' ultimate intention being to deceive unknowing consumers into purchasing unauthorized and infringing Products (hereinafter referred to as "Infringing Products" or "Infringing Products"). - 11.
+Defendant Internet Stores share numerous unique identifiers, such as design elements and similarities of the unauthorized products offered for sale, establishing a logical relationship between Defendants, and suggesting that Defendants' illegal operations arise out of the same transaction, occurrence, or series of transactions or occurrences.
+Defendants attempt to avoid liability by going to great lengths to conceal both their identities and the full scope and interworking of their illegal operation. - Plaintiff is forced to file this action to combat Defendants' ongoing infringement of Plaintiff's Copyrights (collectively referred to as "Intellectual Property" or "IP").
+Plaintiff has been and continues to be irreparably damaged through loss of control over the creative content of its valuable copyrights and the associated Products as a result of Defendants' actions and is thus seeking injunctive and monetary relief.